Sung-Huan/ANNOgesic/docs/source/subcommands.rst

                             The format is: wig_file_path:fragmented(frag):conditio
                             n_id(integer):replicate_id(alphabet):strand(+ or -).
-                            If multiple wig files need to be assigned, please use space to separate the wig files.
+                            If multiple wig files need to be assigned, please use spaces to separate the wig files.
 For example,
                             $WIG_PATH_1:frag:1:a:+ $WIG_PATH_2:frag:1:a:-.
       --output_folder OUTPUT_FOLDER, -o OUTPUT_FOLDER
                             Please assign the output folder.
 It will create a sub-